ScooloV/bbpedia/docs/core_rules/the_rules_of_blood_bowl.md

 * The only time a Prone player can stand up is during their team turn, at the start of their activation.
 * Standing up costs a Prone player three (3) squares of their Movement Allowance.
-* If a Prone Player with a Movement Allowance of 2 or less (before or after modificcation) wishes to stand up, roll a D6:
+* If a Prone Player with a Movement Allowance of 2 or less (before or after modification) wishes to stand up, roll a D6:

 - On a roll of 4+, the player is able to stand up, using their full Movement Allowance to do so.
 - On a roll of 1-3, the player is unable to right themselves.
-They remain Prone and theiractivation ends.
+They remain Prone and their activation ends.
-- A Prone player with a Movement Allowance of 2 or less (before or after modificcation) may Rush after standing up.
+- A Prone player with a Movement Allowance of 2 or less (before or after modification) may Rush after standing up.

 If a Prone player is not activated during their team turn, they will remain Prone until they are activated in a later turn.